Solutions for Accounting Ltd – GDPR Statement of Compliance

 Further to this, Solutions appreciates that its products and services are likely to form part of the controls and processes that its clients’ businesses will implement in order to fulfil their own GDPR obligations.

 To assist in this endeavour, Solutions will offer advice and support to clients in developing means by which they themselves are able to respond to SARs and update or erase data (for example), and implement data security technology to minimise any risk of personal data exposure.

 If you are employed by an organisation that is a Solutions client, prospective client, business partner, supplier or associate, it is possible that we might record data about you (in which case, you become the ‘data subject’ in the context of the GDPR).

 A list of responses to questions frequently asked by ‘data subjects’ follows:

-We will collect and store information about you when you visit our website; enquire about our products and services via an online form or by telephone; when you email us or when you meet with us.
+We collect and store information about you when you visit our website; enquire about our products and services via an online form or by telephone; when you email us or when you meet with us.

 We may supplement the information we hold about your business (or you as an individual if you are a sole trader or corporate entity of some kind) with information from third parties such as CreditSafe, LinkedIn and other publicly available platforms.

-When you visit our website, we will collect electronic ID data such as your Internet Protocol (IP) address.
+When you visit our website, we collect electronic ID data such as your Internet Protocol (IP) address.
 We collect information about your browsing habits on our websites using ‘cookies’.
 Further information is available about this on our website ‘Privacy’ page, accessible via a link on the foot of the page.